ghi-electronics/BrainPad-Docs/start-making/intro.md

 ## A Quick Test!
 Run this quick test to verify your BrainPad is ready:

+1. Plug your BrainPad into a computer running Windows using a micro USB cable.
+The red PWR LED on the BrainPad should light up.
-1. Press and hold the reset button for about 3 seconds.
-The LightBulb should turn green and the computer should see a new drive.
+2. Press and hold the reset button for about 3 seconds.
+The BrainPad LightBulb should turn green and the computer should find a new drive and open a window for it.
-2. Download [this file]() and save it in the drive that came up in the previous step.
+3. Download [this file]() and save it in the drive that came up in the previous step.
-3. The green LED will flash a little then the board will reset and you will see someting like the image below.
+4. The green LED will flash a little then the board will reset and you will see someting like the image below.

 If any of the steps above failed, visit this [Troubleshooting Guide](..\resources\troubleshooting-guide.md)